Dr Sofia Massa

 - Statistical Editor, Cochrane Review Group

-Sofia Massa is a Senior Statistician in the Nuffield Department of Population Health, University of Oxford.
-She has an MSc in Mathematics (University of Udine, Italy) and a PhD in Statistical Science (University of Padua, Italy).
-Before joining NDPH she was a postdoc at the University of Padua and a Departmental Lecturer at the Department of Statistics, University of Oxford where she was also the course co-ordinator of the MSc in Applied Statistics.
+Sofia Massa is a senior statistician in the Nuffield Department of Population Health, University of Oxford.
+She holds an MSc in Mathematics (University of Udine, Italy) and a PhD in Statistical Science (University of Padua, Italy).
+Before joining NDPH she was a postdoc at the University of Padua and a departmental lecturer at the Department of Statistics, University of Oxford where she was also the course co-ordinator of the MSc in Applied Statistics.

 Her main research interests are on probabilistic graphical models on aspects related to evidence synthesis, gene-set analysis and neuropsychology modelling.
 She is also working on statistical models for high-dimensional population health studies.

 Systematic review of the utility of the frailty index and frailty phenotype to predict all-cause mortality in older people.

 Kim DJ. et al, (2022), Syst Rev, 11

 Development of a Model to Predict 10-Year Risk of Ischemic and Hemorrhagic Stroke and Ischemic Heart Disease Using the China Kadoorie Biobank.

 Yang S. et al, (2022), Neurology, 98, e2307 - e2317